 Is solar green when it comes to manufacturing them?

 The debate over whether solar panels are truly green has been raging for years.
 Some argue that the environmental impacts of manufacturing solar panels outweigh the benefits of using them to generate clean energy.
-Others say that solar panels more than pay for themselves in terms of reduced carbon emissions and other environmental benefits.
+Others say that solar arrays more than pay for themselves in terms of reduced carbon emissions and other environmental benefits.

 So, who is right?
 Well, the answer is complex.
 Solar panel manufacturing does have some environmental impacts, including the use of harmful chemicals and the release of greenhouse gases during the production process.
 However, it is important to keep these impacts in perspective.
 Most of the greenhouse gases associated with solar panel production are released during the first year of a panel’s life.
 After that, the emissions associated with operating a solar panel are negligible.
 In fact, over the course of their lifetime, solar panels avoid much more pollution than they cause.
-Therefore, while solar panels are not perfect, they are still a green technology that can help us transition to a cleaner, healthier future.
+Therefore, while they are not perfect, they are still a green technology that can help us transition to a cleaner, healthier future.

 Solar power is a green technology that can help reduce mercury emissions.
 These panels convert sunlight into electricity.
 We use this electricity to replace coal-derived electricity.
 They do not produce any emissions, so using them to replace coal-derived electricity would help reduce mercury emissions.